Aiven-Open/prometheus-exporter-plugin-for-opensearch/README.md

 ### Dynamic settings

+Dynamic settings are configured in `config/opensearch.yml` but they can also [updated](https://opensearch.org/docs/latest/opensearch/configuration/#update-cluster-settings-using-the-api) at any time via REST API.

 #### Index level metrics

+Whether to export detailed index level metrics or not.
+Default value: `true`.

 Detailed index level metrics can represent a lot of data and can lead to high-cardinality labels in Prometheus.
-If you do not need detailed index level metrics it is recommended to disable it via setting:
+If you do not need detailed index level metrics **it is recommended to disable it** via setting:

 ```
 prometheus.indices: false